Juan González (baseball): Minors

-1991–1999: Texas Rangers

 In 1991, Texas gave González a chance to be an everyday player.
 He batted .264 while hitting 27 home runs and recording 102 runs batted in (RBIs).
 González came up as a center fielder, as did teammate Sammy Sosa; but the Rangers opted to keep González and trade Sosa.
 González split his time in the OF between CF (93 games) and LF (92 games).
 González thrilled the club in his first full season at the young age of 21, as his 27 home runs led the Rangers.
 His 102 RBI was good enough for 2nd on the club, and 7th in the AL.

 In 1992, González finished with a .260 batting average, 43 home runs, and 109 RBIs.
 He spent most of his time in CF in '92, playing 123 games there, 31 in LF and making just one appearance in RF, while DH-ing 4 games.
 He was the American League home run champion (one more than Mark McGwire) while also ranking 3rd in TB (309), 4th in extra-base hits (69), 5th in slugging percentage (.529), 7th in RBIs (109) while winning his first Silver Slugger Award.
 Winning the home run crown at the age of 22 made him the youngest player to lead the majors since Johnny Bench in 1970.

 In 1993, González broke through to true stardom.
 He led the AL for the second consecutive year with 46 bombs, while raising his batting average an impressive 50 points to .310, all this to go along with a league-leading slugging percentage of .632.
 That production garnered González an invite to his first All-Star team.
 During the 1993 All-Star Weekend, he participated in the only Home Run Derby of his career.
 González and Ken Griffey Jr. put on an amazing display of raw-power, as they each golfed 7 homers a piece.
 González, however, wowed the national audience even more, becoming the first player to hit a homer into the facade of the upper deck in left field (estimated 473 feet) at Oriole Park at Camden Yards and the green wall behind the center-field fence (estimated 455 feet).
 González then defeated Griffey in a winner-take-all playoff for the individual Home Run Derby title, 5–4.
 When asked about the title, González responded: "It was very exciting to surprise everybody.
 I never thought in my mind that I'd win the Home Run Derby.
 I even surprised myself."
 He also finished fourth in voting for the 1993 AL MVP and earned his second consecutive Silver Slugger Award.